 - Nonfunctional blower: A bad motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified specialists at Service Experts Heating & Air Conditioning to fix the issue.
+The next time your AC freezes up, contact the ACE-certified specialists at Service Experts Heating & Air Conditioning to fix the issue.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things running again fast.
 Contact us at 407-329-7661 to schedule air conditioning repair in Orlando with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.